 If a patient is unable to tolerate statins or statins as monotherapy are not sufficient to lower LDL-C to goal the second-choice drug is either ezetimibe or a PCSK9 inhibitor.
 Ezetimibe can be added to any statin.
 PCSK9 inhibitors can also be added to any statin and are the drug of choice if a large decrease in LDL-C is required to reach goal (PCSK9 inhibitors will lower LDL-C levels by 50-60% when added to a statin, whereas ezetimibe will only lower LDL-C by Bile acid sequestrants and approximately 20%). bempedoic acid are alternatives with the use of a bile acid sequestrant particularly useful if a reduction in A1c level is also needed.
-Ezetimibe, PCSK9 inhibitors. bempedoic acid. and bile acid sequestrants additively lower LDL-C levels when used in combination with a statin, because these drugs increase hepatic LDL receptor levels by different mechanisms, thereby resulting in a reduction in serum LDL-C levels (140).
+It should be noted that in statin intolerant patients with ASCVD or at high risk (approximately 45% with diabetes), bempedoic acid has been shown to reduce cardiovascular events by 13% (HR 0.87; 95% CI 0.79 to 0.96; P = 0.004) (187).
+Ezetimibe, PCSK9 inhibitors, bempedoic acid, and bile acid sequestrants additively lower LDL-C levels when used in combination with a statin. because these drugs increase hepatic LDL receptor levels by different mechanisms, thereby resulting in a reduction in serum LDL-C levels (141).
 Niacin and the fibrates also lower LDL-C levels but are not usually employed to lower LDL-C levels.